Funding

 Funding Agreement

-Source specifies which Funding Source the agreement is tied to.
+Source specifies which Funding Source the Agreement is tied to.

 Amount is the total amount of the agreement.

 Match Amount Required is where you can enter the match amount required by the agreement.
-Note that if this money is not added automatically as 'expected funding' in a Project, and so depending on how you are tracking funding, you may need to create or incorporate this amount into a separate Funding expectation entry.
+Note that this money is not added automatically as 'expected funding' in a Project, and so depending on how you are tracking funding, you may need to create or incorporate this amount into a separate Funding Expectation entry.

 Team Lead allows you to specify which staff member is in charge of this agreement.